Access to Hunting Areas

 For additional information about places to hunt in New York, go to https://www.dec.ny.gov/outdoor/7844.html.

-Always ASK landowner permission to hunt on private land.
+Always ASK the landowner for permission to hunt and trap on private land.
 If it were your land, how would you want a visitor to act?

-Many landowners use "ASK permission" stickers (see General Hunting Regulations) on their signs which show the landowners’ willingness to allow access to their lands.
-Stickers are available for free from your local regional wildlife office (see Important Numbers) or from DEC, 625 Broadway, Albany, NY 12233-4754.
+Many landowners use "ASK permission" stickers on their signs which show the landowners’ willingness to allow access to their lands.
+Stickers are available for free from your local Regional Wildlife Office (see Important Numbers) or from DEC Central Office, 625 Broadway, Albany, NY 12233-4754.
 For more information on hunting on private lands, visit our website: www.dec.ny.gov/outdoor/7844.html.

 Remember: Damaging bark or cutting trees, branches or plants is illegal without permission of the landowner.